timemeansalot/SourceFiles/Blog/source/_posts/effective-cpp.md

 ## Item 8: Prevent exceptions from leaving destructors

-1. Can't emit exceptions in destructor: If an error is thrown in destructor, It will probably make the process of free resources fail
+1. Can't emit exceptions in destructor: If an error is thrown in destructor, It will probably make the process to free resources fail.
 2. Make a client class to deal with the exceptions, you can make a **non-destruct function** to handle with exceptions and you can handle exceptions in the destructor of client class.

 ## Item 9: Never call virtual functions during construction or destruction